VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-xvs-bridge.md

 ## 8. Additional Features

-In addition to the core functionality, the Bridge includes additional features to enhance its capabilities:
+In addition to the core functionality, the XVS Cross-chain Bridge includes additional features to enhance its capabilities:

 ### 8.1.
 Oracle Integration